 Before, they used the Pins for Coaching feature to flag each appeal and ensure that it was addressed.

 Now, they are evolving the process and will adopt Klaus’ newer Disputes feature.
 Agents, through this, can succinctly dispute the score and request a change or additional feedback.
 This officiates the appeal and centralizes the discussion on the dashboard, where both reviewer and the reviewee can learn and align.

 When they were in the process of searching for a new QA platform, Pipedrive was looking for a solution that gave them the ability to customize things based on their very specific needs.

 This included being able to quickly change weights in their scorecards and creating custom reports for different stakeholders.

 And with the flexible nature of Klaus’ robot cats, they’ve been able to do just that.
 Besides being able to quickly spot knowledge gaps, identify recurring issues, and uncover training needs, they’re able to create a variety of reports based on the specific purpose.

-So irrespective of whether it’s to present big picture overviews or a deep dive into details, Klaus’ KPI dashboard ensures it’s an effortless process.
+So irrespective of whether it’s to present big-picture overviews or a deep dive into details, Klaus’ KPI dashboard ensures it’s an effortless process.
 This includes creating weekly actionable reports for team managers and monthly for product, training, processes, etc.

 The proof is in the numbers

-But Pipedrive’s numbers (an increase of 1% in CSAT and 5% in IQS, respectively) are testament that with a robust support QA program and the right software, there’s always potential to push the bar even higher.
+But Pipedrive’s numbers (an increase of 1% in CSAT and 5% in IQS, respectively) are a testament that with a robust support QA program and the right software, there’s always potential to push the bar even higher.
 And deliver your customers even better experiences.

 i) the desire for a centralized review process;